wanchain/wanx/README.md

 ```

-There are generally 3 or 4 independent transactions that comprise a crosschain
+There are generally several independent transactions that comprise a crosschain
 transaction, and thus the downside of signing manually is that you will have to
 handle the steps yourself.
 See examples below for a full crosschain transaction
 with signing handled outside of WanX.